budgu/MJCbiomass/bibliography.md

             -Individualism and short-sightedness are the greatest problems of the current social system, we think, and the deepest cause of unsustainability.
 Love and compassion institutionalized in collective solutions is the better alternative.
     </pre>

-1. McKinsey Global Institute’s 25 page executive summary of their 2020 report entitled <a href="https://www.mckinsey.com/~/media/mckinsey/industries/life%20sciences/our%20insights/the%20bio%20revolution%20innovations%20transforming%20economies%20societies%20and%20our%20lives/mgi_the%20bio%20revolution_executive%20summary_may%202020.pdf"> “The Bio Revolution: Innovations Transforming Economies, Societies, and our Lives”</a> This report is about the emerging bio economy but unlike the Schmidt report, this one highlights risk factors.
+1. <details><summary>McKinsey Global Institute’s 25 page executive summary of their 2020 report entitled <a href="https://www.mckinsey.com/~/media/mckinsey/industries/life%20sciences/our%20insights/the%20bio%20revolution%20innovations%20transforming%20economies%20societies%20and%20our%20lives/mgi_the%20bio%20revolution_executive%20summary_may%202020.pdf"> “The Bio Revolution: Innovations Transforming Economies, Societies, and our Lives”</a> This report is about the emerging bio economy but unlike the Schmidt report, this one highlights risk factors. </summary>

     <pre>
     - Biomolecules, biosystems, biomachines, and biocomputing are all emerging and evolving technologies, and are being adapted for commercial use.